Cacti/plugin_thold/README.md

 * issue#128: Thold log date format does not align with Cacti log format
 * issue#130: Correct errors relative to mailer headers
 * issue#131: Users without permissions can disable/enable tholds
+* issue#141: Division by zero when removing threshold due to deleted Graph Template
 * issue#145: Cacti turning Thold off
 * feature: First attempt of thresholding by data collector.
 Note that if you are using the thold daemon, you will need to run on each data collector.
 * feature: Report Thold Daemon Runtime with Millisecond precision.